simeonreusch/fpbot/README.md

 ## Usage

-The basic file is run.py, which can be run using different flags.
+The basic file is pipeline.py, which can be run using different flags.
 A (ZTF) name always has to be provided (or a textfile containing one ZTF name in each line).
-Alternatively, the pipeline class can be imported from pipeline.py.
+Alternatively, the pipeline class can be imported from this file.

 `-radec`	If this is given, the name can be arbitrary (but a name must be provided).
 Radec must be given in a format that can be parse by astropy; e.g. `-radec 218.487548 +40.243758` or `-radec 14:33:57.01 +40:14:37.5` or `-radec 14h33m57.01 +40d14m37.5`